aaBadri/coffee/remember/06 Other Building Blocks by Example.md

 there's a potential to do so many other things here:Like passing down version numbers, analytics tracking, etc etc..

 interceptors give us an incredible power to manipulate Requests OR Responses, without changing *any* underlying code.

+# 58

+Pipes have 2 typical use-cases.
+1) "Transformation" where we transform *input* data to the desired *output*,
+2) And "validation", where we *evaluate* input data and if -valid-, simply pass it through unchanged.
+If the data is -not valid-, we want to throw an Exception.
+In both cases.
+Pipes operate on the arguments being processed by a Controller's route handler.
+NestJS triggers a Pipe just *before* a method is invoked.
+Pipes also receive the arguments meant to be passed onto the method.
+Any transformation or validation operation takes place at -this- time.
+Afterwards the route handler is invoked with any potentially transformed arguments.

+For example ValidationPipe, which we've seen in previous lessons, and ParseArrayPipe, which we

+13
+00:00:57,680 --> 00:01:03,740
+haven't seen but it's an extremely helpful Pipe that helps us parse and validate Arrays.

+nest g pipe common/pipes/validate-uuid

+This transform() method has 2 parameters.
+`value`: the input value of the currently processed argument before it is received by our route handling method.
+And `metadata`.
+The metadata of the currently processed argument.
+Whatever value is returned from this transform function completely overrides the previous value of the argument.
+So when is this useful.

+Consider that sometimes the data passed from the client needs to undergo some change, before this data can be properly handled by the route handler method.
+Another example use case for pipes would be to provide default values.

+Transformer pipes can perform these functions by interposing the transformation function we create between the client request and the request handler.

+# 59